Starlighting is the “good guy” version of gaslighting. So for context, a brief explanation of gaslighting is needed.

 Starlighting is the “good guy” version of gaslighting.
 It can happen as a form of spiritual abuse, using Bible verses or an appeal to God to manipulate the abused person into doing what the abuser wants.
 It can also happen in recovery situations when someone lists all the recovery activities they are doing, but the attitude behind those activities is solely consequence avoidance.

-Someone who is starlighting wants to appeal to their faith, their higher power, or their good character in other areas in life in order to “cancel out” their harmful behavior.
-It is a tool to try to avoid responsibility for the hurt that they are causing.
+Someone who is starlighting wants to appeal to their faith, their higher power, or their good character in other areas in life to “cancel out” their harmful behavior.
+It is a tool to avoid responsibility for the hurt they are causing.

 What are some examples of starlighting?

-“I’m reading recovery and marriage books for an hour every night, when are you going to be satisfied that I am taking this seriously?”
+“I’m reading recovery and marriage books for an hour every night; when will you be satisfied that I am taking this seriously?”

 “The Bible says to keep no record of wrongs, so you’re just being bitter.”